Last summer, right around this time, I made an icebox cake. It’s icebox cake season!

 Along with stovetop recipes, cakes that you can assemble and stick in the freezer are popular in my kitchen right now.
 Last year, I adapted this funfetti one—it was totally delicious.
 I used two cans of those aerosol whipped cream cans.
 Also cake mix, cornstarch and sugar.
 I think I thought it was healthy because the pudding was mostly milk, with not a ton of sugar.

-So first, there’s the pudding, adapted from this deliciousness.
+First, there’s the pudding, adapted from this deliciousness.
 It uses chia seeds as a thickener instead of cornstarch or funky thickeners.
-Chia seeds, which greatly resemble poppyseeds, are (1) way more nutritious (great source of fiber, omega-3 fatty acids and protein) and (2) often used as an egg substitute in vegan baking since they have this wild ability to absorb water and create a gel-like texture (I use one tablespoon to every three tablespoons of water, but ratios differ).
+Chia seeds, which greatly resemble poppyseeds, are (1) way more nutritious (great source of fiber, omega-3 fatty acids and protein) and (2) often used as an egg substitute in vegan baking since they have this wild ability to absorb water and create a gel-like texture (I use one tablespoon to every three tablespoons of water, but ratios can differ).
 So once you create that gel texture and blend it up, you have an amazingly healthy pudding!

 The only thorn in my side is the graham crackers.
 Baking some type of healthy wafer would totally defeat the purpose of a no-bake cake, and I couldn’t exactly send Erik on a mission to find a healthy, minimally processed wafer/cracker at Kroger while I was up to my elbows in chia pudding.
 If you have any ideas for a better cracker, let me know in the comments!